 Cllr Maria Higson

-I work in the NHS and am a governor of the Royal Free Hospital, so I’m really committed to better public services, especially improving health and social care.
+I work in the NHS and have been a governor of the Royal Free Hospital, so I’m really committed to better public services, especially improving health and social care.

-I live on busy and often-gridlocked Fitzjohn’s Avenue, and I've seen as you have the impact of increasing traffic and over-development on air pollution.
+Having lived on gridlocked Fitzjohns Avenue and on Willoughby Road, I've seen as you have the impact of increasing traffic and over-development on air pollution.
 I’m campaigning and to plant more trees on local streets and require schools to have binding travel management plans to tackle the problem.
+I've also campaigned extensively on animal welfare and biodiversity.

 I volunteer at two homeless shelters, where I’m proud to work with inspirational volunteers to help people in crisis turn their lives around.
 I'm a liberal Conservative and I believe passionately in rolling up my sleeves to help the worst-off.